 Couverture (fine “covering” chocolate) is at once rare and pervasive.
-Home bakers seldom see chocolate that’s actually labeled “couverture” and so have trouble finding it when they want to glaze a torte or batch of truffles.
-On the other hand many of the more expensive chocolate bars in specialty shops are technically couvertures, which means the stuff is in reality not very hard to get.
+Home bakers seldom see chocolate that’s actually labeled “couverture” and so have trouble finding it when we want to glaze a torte or batch of truffles.
+On the other hand many of the more expensive chocolate bars in specialty shops are technically couvertures.
+Which means the stuff isn’t really very hard to get.

 But what distinguishes a couverture from other types of chocolate?
 The biggest differentiator is its cocoa butter content.
 Couverture can be up to 40% cocoa butter, the highest percentage of all the chocolate types, which means it pours easier, goes on thinner and sets up firmer than any other.
 Properly tempered it has a delightful “snap” and glossy sheen.